Fiona Foley

 All Stars, Roslyn Oxley9 Gallery, Sydney

-1999 Claiming Title, Carleton & St Olaf Colleges, Northfield, Minnesota; Laurence University, Wisconsin; Samuel Dorswky Museum, SUNY New Paltz, New York, USA
+Claiming Title, Carleton and Saint Olaf Colleges, Northfield, MN, USA; Laurence University, WI, USA; Samuel Dorswky Museum, State University of New York at New Paltz, New York, NY, USA

 Love Magic: Erotics and Politics in Indigenous Art, Perspecta 99: Living Here Now, Art+Politics, SH Ervin Gallery, Sydney